jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

              \prog(.bat)             to do what ?...

     \config\
            \asm.properties                      configuration for *.inc,*.asm files
            \forth.properties                    configuration for *.f,*.4th files
            \fortran.properties                  configuration for *.pat files
+           \SciTEDirectory.properties           copy it to your project root folder
+           \SciTEUser.properties                copy it in your home directory
            \SendFile.ttl                        TERATERM macro file to send source file to FASTFORTH
            \SendToSD.ttl                        TERATERM macro file to send source file to embedded SD_CARD
            \build(.bat)                         called by scite to build target.txt program
            \BSL_prog(.bat)                      to flash target with target.txt file with BSL_Scripter
            \FET_prog(.bat)                      to flash target with target.txt file with MSP430Flasher
            \CopyTo_SD_Card(.bat)                to copy in your MSP430-FORTH
            \SendSource(.bat)                    to send file to FASTFORTH
            \Preprocess(.bat)                    to convert generic .f file to specific .4th file
            \CopySourceFileToTarget_SD_Card.bat  copy it in any user folder for drag'n drop use
            \SendSourceFileToTarget.bat          copy it in any user folder for drag'n drop use
            \PreprocessSourceFile.bat            copy it in any user folder for drag'n drop use
            \SelectTarget.bat                    called to select target, device and deviceID

     \inc\                         MACRO ASsembler files.inc, files.asm, GEMA preprocessor files.pat
-        \MSP430FRxxxx.inc         device configuration for AS assembler
+        \TargetInit.asm           select target configuration file for AS assembler
+        \MSP_EXP430FRxxxx.asm     target minimalist hardware config to compile FastForth
-        \MSP430FRxxxx.asm         device init code for AS assembler
+        \ThingsInFirst.inc        general configuration for AS assembler
+        \MSP430FRxxxx.inc         device declarations
-        \MSP_EXP430FRxxxx.asm     target configuration for AS assembler
+        \ThingsInLast.inc         general post configuration for AS assembler
         \FastForthREGtoTI.pat     converts FORTH symbolic registers names to TI Rx registers
         \tiREGtoFastForth.pat     converts TI Rx registers to FORTH symbolic registers names
         \MSP430FRxxxx.pat         device configuration for gema preprocessor
         \MSP_EXP430FRxxxx.pat     target configuration for gema preprocessor
-        \ThingsInFirst.inc        general pre configuration for AS assembler
-        \ThingsInLast.inc         general post configuration for AS assembler

     \prog\        SciTEGlobal.properties, TERATERM.INI + programs.url